In the Rehobilitation, Reintegration & Recovery space

 It’s the second most common type of dementia after Alzheimer’s disease, and its progression varies depending on the underlying vascular conditions.

-Dementia with Lewy bodies (DLB) is a progressive neurodegenerative disorder characterized by abnormal protein deposits (Lewy bodies) in the brain.
+Dementia with Lewy bodies (DLB) is a progressive neurodegenerative disorder characterised by abnormal protein deposits (Lewy bodies) in the brain.
 Symptoms include fluctuations in cognition, visual hallucinations, movement difficulties, and sleep disturbances.

 DLB shares symptoms with Parkinson’s disease and Alzheimer’s, making accurate diagnosis challenging.

 In the early stage of Alzheimer’s, individuals experience mild memory lapses, such as forgetting recent events or names.
-They may have difficulty with problem-solving and organization but can still perform daily tasks independently.
+They may have difficulty with problem-solving and organisation but can still perform daily tasks independently.

 In the middle stage of Alzheimer’s, cognitive decline becomes more pronounced.
-Memory loss worsens, and individuals may struggle to recognize familiar faces or places.
+Memory loss worsens, and individuals may struggle to recognise familiar faces or places.

-They may exhibit behavioral changes like agitation, wandering, or sundowning.
+They may exhibit behavioural changes like agitation, wandering, or sundowning.
 Daily activities become increasingly challenging, requiring more assistance and supervision.

 In the late stage of Alzheimer’s, cognitive function is severely impaired.
-People may experience a loss of communication skills, difficulty recognizing loved ones, or the inability to carry out simple tasks without assistance.
+People may experience a loss of communication skills, difficulty recognising loved ones, or the inability to carry out simple tasks without assistance.

 They require full-time care for all aspects of daily living, and their vulnerability to infections and other complications increases.
 Quality of life becomes greatly diminished in this stage.